cgarbin/cgarbin.github.io/_posts/2021-04-26-machine-learning-interpretability-feature-attribution.md

 <cite>Cynthia Rudin</cite> --- [Stop Explaining Black Box Machine Learning Models for High Stakes Decisions and Use Interpretable Models Instead](https://arxiv.org/abs/1811.10154)
 {: .small}

+As we are going through the exploration of the feature attributions, we must keep in my mind that we are analyzing two items at the same time:

+1. What the model predicted.
+1. How feature attribution _approximates_ what the model considers to make the prediction.

 Therefore, **never mistake the explanation for the actual behavior of the model**.
 This is a critical conceptual limitation to keep in mind.
 {: .notice--warning}